910514/r550-ros-bot-humble/README.md

 To simplify emulation in ROS 2 Humble:
 - **Differential Drive Emulation**: The original r550 uses Mecanum wheels for omnidirectional movement, but due to the absence of a readily available `libgazebo_ros_mecanum_drive.so` plugin for ROS 2, this repo falls back to `libgazebo_ros_diff_drive.so`.
 This limits simulation to forward/backward and turning motion, omitting lateral strafing capabilities.
 Future updates may integrate a Mecanum plugin if sourced.
 - **Simplified Suspension**: The swing arm suspension is not modeled in the SDF/URDF, treating wheels as rigidly attached to the base for simulation simplicity.
+- **Absolute Paths**: The SDF uses absolute paths to meshes in `src/` for simplicity.
+A shell command is provided to adapt these paths for deployment on other systems.

 ---